 2) Sonic The Hedgehog (2020)

 Sonic’s turn on the big screen is the most recent addition to the lofty genre of video game movies and picked it as second in the list of best Video Game Movies.
 A live-action conception of this classic game gives us the brilliantly over-the-top super-villainy of Doctor Robotnik played by Jim Carrey, whilst James Marsden brings charisma and character to Sonic’s sheriff sidekick.
 Heartfelt and genuinely funny, Sonic is an action-adventure film that’ll please kids and parents alike, as well as anyone with fond memories of playing the anthropomorphic blue hedgehog himself.

 1) Detective Pikachu (2019)

-With contemporary offerings of Sonic, The Hedgehog and Detective Pikachu bringing some big-budget CGI and witty screenwriting to the video game movie, I’d say the future looks bright.
+With contemporary offerings of Sonic, The Hedgehog, and Detective Pikachu bringing some big-budget CGI and witty screenwriting to the video game movie, I’d say the future looks bright.
 Video games characters have established themselves such cult status that it’s often truly a delight to see the madcap characters taken to the big screen.
-These ten offerings are sure to amuse, delight and even occasionally thrill.
+These ten offerings are sure to amuse, delight, and even occasionally thrill.

-About author: Beatrix Potter is a writer at Personal Statement Help and is also involved in many business projects with small and start-up companies.
+About the author: Beatrix Potter is a writer at Personal Statement Help and is also involved in many business projects with small and start-up companies.
 She enjoys identifying and finding solutions for project problems, and her goal is to improve the effectiveness of our communication.